huachangYu/dem/README.md

-# dem
+# DEM
-An implement of the algorithm to build Delaunay triangulation.
+An implement of the algorithm to build Delaunay Triangulation.